astr0n8t/nixos-gitops/README.md

 ### Too Many System Architectures

-If for some reason you find yourself with more system architectures and your flake.nix is becoming filled with packages.system-name combined with the filter call, I wrote a recursive lambda to just fix the attrset.
+If for some reason you find yourself with more system architectures and your flake.nix is becoming filled with packages.system-name combined with the filter call, I wrote a recursive lambda to give a unified attrset.

 I'll warn you, this was a pain to program and probably a pain to debug so use at your own risk:
 ```nix